-This past weekend the drive over the Cascade Mountains was too much to take without a quick stop for a little fishing.
-As I hadn't caught any Westslope cutthroat yet this season, I decided to try a small stream on the eastslope of the mountains that I have been meaning to visit for some time.
+This past weekend the drive over the Cascade Mountains on my way home from work was too much to take without a quick stop for a little fishing.
+As I hadn't caught any Westslope Cutthroat yet this season, I decided to try a small stream on the east slope of the mountains that I have been meaning to check out for some time.
 The stream was only about 10 to 15 feet across in most spots, but had a nice amount of holding water so it looked promising.
-With that I rigged but with a dry-dropper set-up and headed down to the water.
+With the water looking good, I rigged up with a dry-dropper set-up and started looking for trout.

 Good looking water at the first pool